Detroit Pistons: 2003–2008: Six consecutive Eastern Conference Finals

 Detroit advanced to the Eastern Conference Finals for the sixth straight season, squaring off against the Celtics.
 This put the Pistons second on the all-time list of most consecutive conference finals appearances, behind only the Los Angeles Lakers, who appeared in eight straight conference finals from the 1981–82 to 1988–89 seasons.
 They lost Game 1 88–79, but won in Game 2 on the road, 103–97, marking the Celtics' first home court loss in the postseason.
 Immediately following that, the Celtics won their first road game of the postseason, 94–80, in Game 3.
 Game 4 saw the Pistons win 94–75.
 In the pivotal Game 5 they lost 106–102, despite rallying from 17 points down late in the game.
 In Game 6, the Pistons entered the fourth quarter leading 70–60, but a lack of focus, a poor game from Rasheed Wallace, and a rally-killing turnover by Tayshaun Prince ultimately led to their demise; the Pistons ended their season with an 89–81 loss.

-In what would ultimately be a bellwether moment in the franchise's history, Wallace refused to take any post-game questions, simply walking back to the locker room after, aware that Joe Dumars would likely start dismantling the team, saying only "It's over, man."
-After that, the Celtics went on to win the 2008 NBA Finals.
-On June 3, 2008, the Pistons announced that Flip Saunders would not return as head coach.
+In what would ultimately be a bellwether moment in the franchise's history, Wallace refused to take any post-game questions, simply walking back to the locker room afterwards, aware that Joe Dumars would likely start dismantling the team, saying only, "It's over, man."
+The Celtics went on to win the 2008 NBA Finals.
+On June 3, 2008, the Pistons announced that Saunders would not return as head coach.